timonson/pickYourEsModule/README.md

 You can import the module with the copied string immediately.

+### Arguments

+1. The path to a directory with containes files with ES Modules.
+2. The optional base URL.
+The default is: `https://deno.land/std`.
+Another example is: `https://cdn.jsdelivr.net/gh/timonson/djwt`.
+3. Optional deno options: For example: `--quiet`.

 ## Dependencies

 `pickYourEsModule` consists of the two files `selectModule.sh` and